jakob-bagterp/colorist-for-python/docs/reference/custom/text-styling.md

     - Effects
 ---

-# Custom Styling of Text with ANSI Escape Codes
+# Custom Styling of Text with ANSI Escape Codes for Colors and Effects

 ::: colorist.style.text.MkDocstringsWrapper
     options: